TargetProcess/tauCharts/README.md

 <link rel="stylesheet" type="text/css" href=//cdn.jsdelivr.net/npm/taucharts@2/dist/taucharts.min.css">
 ```

-NOTE: taucharts@2 is compatible with D3 v4 only.
+NOTE: taucharts@2 is compatible with D3 v4 and v5.
 Use taucharts@1 if you work with obsolete D3 versions.

 #### Downloading Taucharts using Bower